 Settlements have been built next to rivers for thousands of years because rivers provided essential water, food and power for people in the past.
 Today, rivers provide habitats for wildlife, hydroelectric power and water for crops.
-Rivers are also used for leisure activities, such as canoeing and fishing, and for transporting goods and for transporting goods and people.
+Rivers are also used for leisure activities, such as canoeing and fishing and for transporting goods and people.